JanhaviMupde/JanhaviMupde/README.md

 # Hi, I'm Janhavi

-🎓 Engineering student, exploring different areas of software and hardware development.
+🎓 Engineering student, exploring different areas of software development.
 💡 Curious about how things work and enjoy learning by building projects.
 🛠️ Comfortable with coding fundamentals and always looking to improve.